“The Village Schoolmaster” by Oliver Goldsmith

 The schoolmaster is admirable because he combines strictness with kindness.
 He is devoted to his students and their education, teaching them discipline, knowledge, and moral values.
 He possesses exceptional skills in academics, debating, and land measurement, and he uses impressive language that amazes the villagers.
 Despite his stern appearance, he loves learning and instills that passion in his pupils.
 He is respected by students, villagers, and the priest alike, symbolizing integrity, dedication, and scholarly excellence.

-6. Discuss the central idea of the poem.
+6. Discuss the central idea of the poem "The Village Schoolmaster" by Oliver Goldsmith.

 Answer: